haxe-react/react-native-firebase/README.md

 Note that each Firebase module needs to be installed manually, please refer to https://rnfirebase.io/ for more info.

-Not all API is covered, PR are welcome.
+Current API is covered by dts2hx so errors or inconsistencies possible.
+PRs are welcome.